 Most experts will say that we need to spend twice as much time on working our posterior chain (muscles at the back) the pulling muscles than our pushing muscles and for good reason too.

 Alternatively, you can get really creative and use tables, doorways and things like that but honestly it’s much more difficult and you don’t get a full range of motion.

 Most importantly, this further exacerbates our already poor posture that has been acquired from our daily lives of sitting hunched over at the desk all day, over the steering wheel or staring down at our phones.

 Therefore if any client of mine wants to train at home the following is what I recommend.
 You don’t have to go out and spend a fortune on squat racks, benches, dumbbells, barbells and a ton of weights (although they do help) especially for fat loss training.

 The things I’ve listed below will give you the most bang for your buck and will probably be the best money you’ve ever spent.
 I really can’t emphasise how versatile they are and how much you can do with them.
 I grouped what you might need to get a brilliant workout at home in to levels.

-Few gadgets that come out in the fitness industry that are worth anything.
+Few gadgets that come out in the fitness industry that are ever worth buying.
 However this one is a rare unicorn.
 If there is one piece of equipment that has revolutionised training then this is it.
 The suspension traier.
 Better known by the brand name TRX but you don’t have to fork out $200 there are cheaper alternatives that do exactly the same thing.

-Forget all the gimmick for sculpting your abs that are sold on late night infomercials when your defenses are down, which are a pile of garbage.
+Forget all the gimmicks for sculpting your abs that are sold on late night infomercials when your defenses are down, which are a pile of garbage.